Bike like a Montrealer with BIXI

 Bike + Taxi = BIXI

 Combining two of Montrealers’ most loved methods of transport, BIXI takes the convenience of an ever-ready taxi rank with the compact speed of a bicycle to create a bike-sharing system that was the first of its kind in North America.
-Each year, over 5 million rides are taken on the more than 6,000 BIXI bikes stationed around the city.
+Each year over 5 million bike rides are taken on the 6,250 BIXI bikes (of which 375 are brightly coloured and individually designed) stationed around the city.

 But how does it work?

 Getting access to the system is a snap.
 Open to anyone with a credit card, BIXI passes are available for several time periods ranging from as little as a one-way trip to a full season from April through to November.
 Bikes can be booked directly at the station or via the BIXI app (for Android and iPhone) and the first 30 (for rides purchased at the station) or 45 minutes (for longer period subscribers) are included with a low fee for additional time.
-BIXI’s informative website and How it Works section offers step-by-step assistance.
+The 3-day passes or packs of 10 rides are perfect for any visitor who wants to experience Montréal on wheels.
+BIXI’s informative website and How it Works section offers step-by-step assistance and further details.

 Some perfect spots to BIXI